syndesisio/syndesis-ui/docs/entities.md

     - has many Integrations
     - has many Recipes
 - Integrations
-    - belongs to User (whether by using recipe or not?)
+    - belongs to an Organisation (whether by using recipe or not?)
     - has many Tags (many-to-many)
 - Organization
-    - has many Recipes
+    - has many Recipes and Integrations
     - has many Users
+    - has many Environments (Dev / Test / Staging / UAT)
 - Recipes
     - belongs to Organization
     - has many Tags (many-to-many)